 What is a parenting plan?

 A parenting plan is a written agreement between you and the child’s other parent.
+Both parents will each be asked to suggest their own parenting plan.
 A parenting plan is always required in Kansas as part of a custody order, so if you and the other parent cannot agree on one, a judge will make one for you.
-Even if you cannot agree on a parenting plan with the other parent, you will still be asked to suggest your own parenting plan.

 - temporary legal custody of the child;